 In Olympic Weight Lifting and CrossFit there are different types of Cleans, here are some of the most common ones:

 - Hang Clean

 - Power Clean

-With the Olympic Bar there are different positions to receive the bar in, it can be straight, quarter or full squat.
+With the Olympic Bar, there are different positions to receive the bar in, it can be a straight, quarter, or full squat.

 There are different types of exercise equipment with which one can perform a Weight Lifting Clean, some of them being:

 - Olympic Bars

 - Dead Balls